-DocuSign is the industry-standard platform for electronic signatures and digital transaction management in real estate.
-It eliminates the printing, scanning, and faxing of contracts by enabling legally binding signatures from any device.
-Real estate professionals use DocuSign to send purchase agreements, listing contracts, disclosure packets, addendums, and commission agreements for instant signing.
-The platform tracks who has viewed and signed each document, sends automatic reminders to signers who haven't completed their signatures, and stores fully executed contracts in a secure digital vault.
+DocuSign is the industry-standard platform for electronic signatures and digital transaction management in commercial real estate.
+It eliminates the printing, scanning, and faxing of deal documents by enabling legally binding signatures from any device.
+CRE acquisition and capital-markets teams use DocuSign to send LOIs, purchase and sale agreements (PSAs), NDAs for deal teasers, LP subscription agreements, lease agreements, estoppel certificates, loan documents, and JV agreements for instant signing.
+The platform tracks who has viewed and signed each document, sends automatic reminders to signers who haven't completed their signatures, and stores fully executed documents in a secure digital vault.

-Real estate transactions involve mountains of paperwork—purchase agreements often exceed 50 pages, disclosure packets include 10+ separate forms, and amendments pile up as negotiations progress.
-Traditional paper signing requires coordinating in-person meetings with buyers, sellers, listing agents, buyer agents, and sometimes attorneys—all of whom have conflicting schedules.
-DocuSign collapses this timeline from days to hours by letting everyone sign from their phone during their commute or from their laptop at midnight.
+Commercial real estate transactions involve mountains of paperwork—PSAs and JV operating agreements often exceed 50 pages, lease packages include estoppels, SNDAs, and exhibits, and a single capital raise can require dozens of LP subscription agreements and accredited-investor questionnaires.
+Traditional paper signing requires coordinating across sponsors, LPs, lenders, title, and counsel—all of whom have conflicting schedules and sit in different cities.
+DocuSign collapses this timeline from days to hours by letting every party sign from their phone between meetings or from their laptop at midnight.

 Security, compliance, and vendor evaluation frameworks for AI operations